 When you decide to pay a visit over to Canada, Ontario is certainly a province that you shouldn’t overlook.
-Full of fascinating towns and cities, stunning natural wonders and cultural centres, all kinds of traveller will come away satisfied.
-Though there are countless attractions that we could include in this list, here, we will just discuss a few of the main ones so you can get an overall flavour of what is in store for you.
+Full of fascinating towns and cities, stunning natural wonders, and cultural centers, all kinds of traveller will come away satisfied.
+Though there are countless attractions that we could include in this list, here, we will just discuss a few of the main ones so you can get an overall flavor of what is in store for you.

 It makes sense to start with the one that everyone has heard of, but if you have never visited Niagara Falls in person, it is certainly a sight to behold.
 There are actually three sets of falls which comprise this area.
 The largest one known as Horseshoe Falls drops around 57 metres in a colossal wall of water.
 Even the main tourist route is a spectacular attraction by itself, but you should also take a boat ride into the heart of the falls to experience their true power.